 After the course, the student should be able to:

-- Analyse digital games regarding their audio-visual and narrative design as well as their technology, to use them as references and apply the same analytical strategies on their own prototypes.
+- Analyse digital games regarding their audio-visual and narrative design as well as their technology, to use them as references and apply the same analytical strategies to their own prototypes.

-- Design an audio-visually and narratively coherent game world by applying relevant material on e.g.worldbuilding, art direction, narrative design.
+- Design an audio-visually and narratively coherent game world by applying relevant material to e.g.worldbuilding, art direction, narrative design.